svecosystem/formsnap/sites/docs/content/components/fieldset.md

 ## Attributes

-The following attributes are automatically applied to the element rendered by the `Fieldset` component.
+The following attributes are automatically applied to the `<fieldset />` element rendered by the `Fieldset` component.
 This is also the shape of the `fieldsetAttrs` slot prop when using the [asChild](/docs/aschild) prop.

 ```ts
 export type FieldsetAttrs = {